 The recently Grammy winning, newest Daft Punk album has this incredible song on it (along with a bunch of other gems).
 James Genus and Nathan East are both credited for the bass part, and my random guess would be the former.
 The stand out thing about the playing, besides the absolutely gorgeous and perfect bass tone, is how much room there is!
 So many players would try and fill that space up and it takes a huge amount of restraint to leave all this room.
 The even crazier thing is how he (whichever 'he' that is) manages to keep this funky, bubbling 16th note pulse going the whole time, while the drums are really only playing half that.
 Such a cool vibe.
 Tons of stuff to practice here!

-Carl Limbacher is a bassist in New York City available for live performance, session work and teaching.
-He can be seen playing with Cooke, Hannah vs. the Many and Omnia Hegazy, the Coyote Anderson Quartet and many more!
+Carl Limbacher is a bassist in New York City available for live performance, recording and teaching.
+He can be seen playing with Hannah vs. the Many, Hegazy, Melissa & the Mannequins and many more!